Registered Manager Children’s Home by Chase Recruitment

 Registered Manager Children's Home

-Registered Manager Children's Home, salary up to £55k DOE, supportive family-feel company, Solihull
+Registered Manager Children's Home, salary up to £50k DOE, supportive family-feel company, Derby.

-Chase Recruitment are working with a newly established and expanding care provider for children and young adults to recruit a Registered Manager to join their team in Solihull.
+Chase Recruitment are working with a newly established and expanding care provider for children and young adults to recruit a Registered Manager to join a new team in Derby.
 Our client is committed to achieving the best possible outcomes for their children and aim to create creating a warm, nurturing environment that supports the safety, growth, and development of the children in their care.
-This is full time role for a Registered Manager to be part of a great team in Solihull.

 What's on offer?